ryanwoldatwork/InterimPerformance-Dot-Gov-2018/_GoG_winners/LBHHE-USDA.md

 length: short

 single: no  #mark yes if an individual NO CAPS
 description: Developed a customer-centric “Food Buying Guide” and mobile app to streamline information and increase efficiency in the Child Nutrition Program.
-Now the more than 280,000 program operators know exactly how much food they need to buy and the nutritional value to better serve more than 34 million children daily.
+Now more than 280,000 program operators know exactly how much food they need to buy and the nutritional value to better serve more than 34 million children daily.
 #description of why there winning award, in an excel spreadsheet
 category: usda #reference list of categories
 agency: Department of Agriculture #name of agency, capitalize first letter of each name